Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 4. American Alligators

 These large, water-dwelling reptiles pack a powerful bite and should be treated with extreme caution.
-They will generally seek to swim away if approached, but I wouldn’t take any risks.
+They will almost always seek to swim away if approached, but I wouldn’t recommend taking any risks.
 If they think their young are in danger or they feel threatened in some other way, they are capable of striking out.
+They have also been known to mistake pets and small children for prey.

 These reptiles should not be confused with crocodiles, although they can appear similar to the untrained eye.
 The easiest way to tell them apart is the snout, which is wider and rounded for an alligator, and more pointed for a crocodile.
 Crocodiles are also only found in the southernmost tip of Florida, whereas alligators can be found across Florida and the southeastern United States.
 Crocodiles are potentially dangerous too, although the American type tends to be much less aggressive than the African and Australian versions.